 It can affect all aspects of our lives, from physical symptoms such as sleep deprivation, fatigue, lack of concentration, continual restlessness and irritability to emotional symptoms that affect our self-esteem, self-worth and confidence.

-I offer a FREE INITIAL CONSULTATION to talk about how you are feeling, both physically and mentally, which can benefit in identifying the root cause of the problem and finding a way forward.
+I offer an INITIAL CONSULTATION to talk about how you are feeling, both physically and mentally, which can benefit in identifying the root cause of the problem and finding a way forward.